 This means that even if your license plate was expired at the time of your crash, you would still have the right under Texas law to file a claim for compensation for medical bills, lost wages and other damages.

 What Should I Do After an Accident with an Expired Tag?

 If your tag is expired and you are involved in an accident that was not your fault, one of your first steps after the accident is to get your license plate renewed as soon as possible.
 The second step should be to call our Fort Worth auto accident lawyers to see how we may be able to help you maximize your compensation, even when the insurance company tries to deny your claim because your tag was expired.

 Our experienced attorneys know the tricks insurers use to unfairly deny valid claims and are prepared to help you take them on so you may recover the compensation you need.
 Discuss the facts of your claim with us during a free consultation and see how we may be able to help you.

-Can my Claim be Denied?
+Can my Claim be Denied in Texas?

 While the insurance company may try to argue that your expired tag was reason enough for you to not be on the road prior to your accident, it is important to note that their insured driver, and not your expired tag, is what caused the crash.
 An expired tag is not a lawful excuse for the insurance company to outright deny your claim.

 However, it does not mean the insurance company will give up trying to at least pin partial blame for the crash on you.
 Fortunately, even if this argument is successful, Texas’s modified comparative fault laws allow injury victims who are less than 50 percent at fault for an accident recover a reduced compensation amount for their injuries.